-The fair value of the awards in calculated based on the number of shares multiplied by the closing share price on 31 December 2022 (R193.90).
+The fair value of the awards is calculated based on the number of shares multiplied by the closing share price on 31 December 2022 (R193.90).
+For the 2020, 2021 and 2022 Share Incentive Performance awards will vest over a three-year period as they were made prior to him becoming a prescribed officer.